John Henry (folklore): Lewis Tunnel

 In the 2006 book Steel Drivin' Man: John Henry, the Untold Story of an American Legend, historian Scott Reynolds Nelson detailed his discovering documentation of a 19-year-old African-American man alternately referred to as John Henry, John W. Henry, or John William Henry in previously unexplored prison records of the Virginia Penitentiary.
-At the time, penitentiary inmates were hired out as laborers to various contractors, and this John Henry was notated as having headed the first group of prisoners to be assigned tunnel work.
+At the time, penitentiary inmates were hired out as laborers to various contractors, and this John Henry was noted as having headed the first group of prisoners to be assigned tunnel work.
 Nelson also discovered the C&O's tunneling records, which the company believed had been destroyed by fire.
-Henry, like many African Americans, might have come to Virginia to work on the clean-up of the battlefields after the Civil War.
+Henry, like many African Americans, might have come to Virginia to work on the clean-up of the battlefields after the American Civil War.
 Arrested and tried for burglary, John Henry was in the first group of convicts released by the warden to work as leased labor on the C&O Railway.

-According to Nelson, objectionable conditions at the Virginia prison led the warden to believe that the prisoners, many of whom had been arrested on trivial charges, would be better clothed and fed if they were released as laborers to private contractors.
-(He subsequently changed his mind about this and became an opponent of the convict labor system.)
+According to Nelson, objectionable conditions at the Virginia prison led the warden to believe that the prisoners, many of whom had been arrested on trivial charges, would be better clothed and fed if they were released as laborers to private contractors (he subsequently changed his mind about this and became an opponent of the convict labor system).
 In the C&O's tunneling records, Nelson found no evidence of a steam drill used in Big Bend Tunnel.